-Thirty enormous 17th century group portraits from the collections of the Amsterdam Museum and the Rijksmuseum have been brought together for the first time and will be on display in the Hermitage Amsterdam.
+Thirty enormous 17th century group portraits from the collections of the Amsterdam Museum and the Rijksmuseum are brought together for the first time and permanently on display in the Hermitage Amsterdam.
 These "brothers and sisters" of the Night Watch are unique in the world and rarely seen due to their size.
 They show us regents, archers and merchants from all different classes, backgrounds and religions, standing shoulder to shoulder like brothers.

 Portrait Gallery of the Golden Age is a collaboration between the Amsterdam Museum, the Hermitage Amsterdam and the Rijksmuseum.